 Subscribe to JetSetting Fools and get new blog posts and our quarterly newsletter direct to your inbox:

-We want to know: Have you been to Lake Bled?
-What is your favorite view of the picturesque lake?
-Do you want to visit Lake Bled?
+We want to know: Have you gone hiking in Lake Bled to the Ojstrica and Mala Osojnica viewpoints?
+What did you think of the Lake Bled Scenic Viewpoints?
 Tell us about it in the comments!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.